dennissivia/agents-config-shared-dev/10_dev_workflow.md

 # Development Workflow

 This file is the entrypoint for development work.
-Load it after global rules (`01–09`), then apply the stage files in numeric order (`20–69`).
+If a separate global package is present (`01–09`), load that first, then apply this workflow and the stage files in numeric order (`20–69`).
 This workflow ensures clarity, predictability, and safe collaboration.
 All tasks follow these phases unless explicitly overridden.

 ---